clarkhtse/nested_blog/_posts/2012-07-06-my-toolbox.md

 published: true
 ---

 I haven't written here anything in a while.
-Whatever, I'd like to describe toolbox and setup.
+Whatever, I'd like to describe my toolbox and setup.

 ### Hardware

 First of all, most of magic happens on my Macbook Air 13".
-When I'm not on the go, or laying on the couch, the Macbook is hooked up with Thunderbolt Display.
+When I'm not on the go, or laying on the couch, the Macbook is hooked up to Thunderbolt Display.

 ![Macbook Air & Thunderbolt Display](http://f.cl.ly/items/1S3s330j0X001e0n2d14/Image%202012.08.06%204:46:01%20PM.png)